Miloš Krasić: Style of play

 Krasić is a right-sided winger, noted for his powerful dribbling technique, energy on the pitch, and sprinting speed.
 During his time with Juventus, he earned comparisons with former Juventus great Pavel Nedvěd, due to their similar physical appearance, playing role, hard-working playing style, and Eastern European origins.
 He was named one of three examples of "traditional wingers" (the other two were Antonio Valencia and Ángel Di María) by UEFA's Champions magazine, who says such wingers take on the full-backs by the flanks to get as close to the goal-line as possible to cross the ball.

+Personal life

+Krasić is from a footballing family: his older brother is Bojan Krasić and his cousin is Marko Krasić.